qckhanh195/chrome_locker/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension folder
-5. The extension will appear in your extensions list and toolbar
+5. The extension will appear in the list and automatically open the password setup page

 ## 📁 File Structure

 ```
-chrome-lock-extension/
+chrome-locker/
 ├── manifest.json
 ├── popup.html
 ├── lockscreen.html